Forgiving Your ParentsBy Dr. Margaret Paul

 However, just because you forgive your parents, doesn't mean that you want to spend time with them.
 If they continue to be unloving or abusive people, you might decide to forgive them from afar.
 It is wonderful for your wellbeing to let go of anger and blame and feel forgiveness in your heart, and it is also wonderful to give yourself permission to not be around your parents if it is not in your highest good to do so.

-If your parents have mellowed over the years, you might find that you enjoy spending time with them, regardless of what happened in the past.
+Hoerver, if your parents have mellowed over the years, and especially if they acknowledge the abuse (which rarely happens), you might find that you enjoy spending time with them, regardless of what happened in the past.

 Send this article to a friend Print this article Bookmarked 8 time(s)